Klipper3d/klipper/docs/FAQ.md

 [install-octopi.sh](../scripts/install-octopi.sh) script and the [klipper-start.sh](../scripts/klipper-start.sh) script may be useful as examples.

+### Do I have to use OctoPrint?

+The Klipper software is not dependent on OctoPrint.
+It is possible to use alternative software to send commands to Klipper, but doing so requires Linux admin knowledge.

+Klipper creates a "virtual serial port" via the "/tmp/printer" file, and it emulates a classic 3d-printer serial interface via that file.
+In general, alternative software may work with Klipper as long as it can be configured to use "/tmp/printer" for the printer serial port.

 ### Why can't I move the stepper before homing the printer?